 There is no evidence on prophylaxis in percutaneous coronary interventions such as cardiac catheterization or angiography.
 In general, it is strongly recommended to maintain full asepsis during artery access.

-Nor is there evidence available about antibiotic prophylaxis before transcatheter aortic valve implantation (TAVI).
-This is a recent technique and the incidence of infection is not very high.
-In most cases infection seems to be related to bacteremia originating elsewhere, not to the procedure itself.
-Nevertheless, given the morbidity and mortality associated with infectious complications, it is reasonable to administer a pre-operative dose of antibiotic and it is in fact recommended in the guidelines.
+121 elsewhere, not to the procedure itself.
+Nevertheless, given the morbidity and mortality associated with infectious complications, it is reasonable to administer a preoperative dose of antibiotic and it is in fact recommended in the guidelines.
 Cefazolin has been recommended, and vancomycin in those with beta-lactam allergies, although some authors advocate the use of amoxicillin/clavulanic acid for coverage against E. faecalis, especially when femoral access is used.